 Český Krumlov is a charming European escape featuring Gothic, Renaissance, and Baroque-style buildings.
 Here, you can explore the second-largest castle complex in the country, Český Krumlov Castle, known for its variety of architectural styles; walk the historic centre, Old Town, which has been declared a UNESCO World Heritage Site; try night rafting in the Vltava River during the summertime; and get a tour at the Eggenberg brewery to learn the ins and outs of Czech Republic beer making.

 For a delicious mix of Czech and French cuisine, go to Le Jardin, which has long been touted as one of the best restaurants in the city.
 For reasonable prices with a luxurious atmosphere, go to Restaurant Konvice, which features the best of Czech cuisine, live music, and seating on the terrace in the summertime.
-Stay at the upscale Hotel Bellevue for about $100 a night, or try the vintage-style rooms at the Hotel Old Inn for $90 a night.
+Stay at the upscale Hotel Bellevue, or try the vintage-style rooms at the Hotel Old Inn.

 This is the least-visited country in Europe—and it’s absolutely stunning.